shovelingpig/watermelon-ripeness-detector/README.md

 # Watermelon Ripeness Detector

-Official implementation of paper "Determination and Cause Analysis of Watermelon Density Using Sound Wave".
+Official implementation of the paper "Determination and Cause Analysis of Watermelon Density Using Sound Wave".